-The proceedings are never easy.
+The proceedings are rarely easy.

 Always Give Mediation a Shot

-Mediation (sometimes called “conciliation”) is always worth trying, says Dean Tong, a veteran of his own custody battle who consults as an expert in child custody battles.
+Child custody mediation (sometimes called “conciliation”) is always worth trying, says Dean Tong, a veteran of his own custody battle who consults as an expert in child custody battles.
 “The rules of civil procedure and family law don’t necessarily require it,” Tong says.
 Finding a soft spot in your spouse’s heart might be your best shot, given that women and mothers win child custody in eight out of 10 cases.

-Don’t Wield the Children as Pawns
+Don’t Use the Children as Pawns

 In Fact, Just Keep Them Out of It Completely

 It can be all too easy to get caught up in who’s the “better” parent when trying to win custody of your kids.
 That won’t get you anywhere though, says Joshua Rich, a Washington, D.C.–based musician who went through his own custody battle for his son.
 “Kids want to love both parents equally, and it’s never good to pit one against the other.
 It’s best just not to say too much to the kids about what’s happening.”